 As a rule, you should put your keywords in page titles, page descriptions, image names, headings, links, body text, and, do not forget your page URL!
 The most important thing when using keywords is that the content should be readable and make sense for your users.
 So better to leave out a keyword if it doesn’t make sense than shoehorn it in.

-There is loads written about SEO on the Internet, if you don’t know where to start, either get professional help, or invest in some training if you want to do it yourself.
+There are loads or articles written about SEO on the Internet, if you don’t know where to start, either get professional help or invest in some training if you want to do it yourself.
 SEO is a long game but is well worth the investment if done right.

 By creating a blog, you introduce a stream of regular and unique pieces of information that search engines recognise as new and updated, without needing to expand the website.
 Every time a blog is published, search engines crawl and index the new page (list it in the search engine results).
 With more potential landing pages on the website, this creates more ‘organic’ traffic.